-Housing, while not plentiful, is a mix of stilt homes, bungalows and Florida crackers.
+Housing, while not plentiful, is a mix of stilt homes, bungalows, manufactured homes and Florida crackers.
 With the 729,000-acre Big Cypress National Preserve next door, the area is home to agile alligators, endangered panthers and a variey of birds species, including osprey, snowy egrets and moorhens.

 Percentage of Population Age 45 or Better: 65%

 Cost of Living: 11% below the national average